‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 ‘The one pathway that we have’

-Officials and outside advisers pointed to one strategy the White House could immediately deploy to help stave off a fourth wave: find ways to get shots into arms more quickly.
+Officials and outside advisers pointed to one strategy the White House could immediately deploy to help stave off a fourth wave: Find ways to get shots into arms more quickly.

 Gawande, the surgeon and public health professor, said the recent uptick in coronavirus cases changed his mind about the nation’s strategy to administer two doses of the Pfizer-BioNTech or Moderna vaccines in strict adherence to the three- and four-week timelines used in their clinical trials.
 He cited new CDC data that a single dose of either vaccine provides comparable protection to the single-shot Johnson & Johnson vaccine.